tparchman/F25_BIOL792/week2_LinuxII/LinuxII_primer.md

     gzip *.txt

-`tar` is aLinux command with more flexibility that is commonly used for compressing directories (`gzip` and `gunzip` work with files NOT directories).
+`tar` is a Linux command with more flexibility that is commonly used for compressing directories (`gzip` and `gunzip` work with files NOT directories).
 We will learn more about `tar` later.

 `*` will make your life easier, and you will learn to use it in many contexts. `*` is short for wildcard, meaning it matches everything.
 So, `ls *.txt` would list all files that start with anything and end with `*txt` in the directory this command was executed from.
 Here is another simple example for now, which would copy all of the files starting with BS_1287 and ending in fastq.gz to a specified directory